 We discussed with artist Kieren Reed the possibility of installing his piece Social Sculpture as the lynchpin of our residency.
 Practically, as a place for artists to stay, but more ephemerally perhaps as the woodland set idyl we ourselves had dreamed of when locating to Herefordshire to establish Down Stairs.

 We installed the work during the summer of 2013.
 Adding the basics of running water and a toilet, along with minimal furnishings, Social Sculpture was then host to its initial two residents Elliot Burns, followed by Jonny Briggs.

-Now we are looking to find artists for our 2014 residency programme who are interested in working with the parameters our collaboration with Kieren Reed has begun to establish.
+Our 2014 residency programme is particularly interested in working with the parameters our collaboration with Kieren Reed has begun to establish.

 Social Sculpture is a small tin roofed, timber clad building designed to comfortably accommodate one person.
 It comes with a single bed, one change of linen, a duvet and towels.

 There is running cold water to a large butler sink, which can be used for washing or food preparation.